If you have a question not answered here, please email email@example.com.

 In developing this product, we have achieved a number of components that buck the trend in the wider market.
 The indemnity insurance policy is written on an occurrence-based contractual basis.
 This means that members will be offered the best of the insurance element (contractual certainty) together with what has been the best of the MDO world (protection in perpetuity).
 Even more remarkably we have achieved the same terms for the legal expenses cover (we believe that this is the only one of its kind to offer occurrence-based cover).

 Pricing and payments

 The cover has been arranged putting members at the heart of it.
 It's unique to dentistry and we've worked hard to price it so it's fair and accessible.
 There will be members for whom our price isn't cheaper than their current provider, but hopefully the combined package of membership plus indemnity over is worth more than the sum of its parts.
-Remember, not all policies are the same.
+Remember, not all policies and scope of cover are the same.

 If you offer discounts on the indemnity product for part time dentists, can you do the same for membership?

 Our membership rates are driven solely by providing the availability of advisers and the materials they produce.
 Indemnity is different in that the more time you are chairside the greater the chance that you will perform a clinical intervention that may need designated time and expenditure on their behalf.

 There will be two separate subscriptions: one for the traditional membership and one for indemnity cover.